 Your mom isn’t just any mom, which is why she deserves a Mother’s Day present as unique as she is.
-She also brought you into this world—so you better show up with something special this Sunday.
+She also raised you—so you better show up with something special this Sunday.

 Relax.
 We’ve got you covered with a diverse collection of Colorado-based presents that will meet her particular interests.
 No need to thank us (though, as any mother will tell you, it’s good manners to send a card).